szieke/ScriptCommunicator_serial-terminal/ScriptCommunicator/exampleScripts/WorkerScripts/MainWindowConsole/ESPConsole/README.md

 - Optional: `elf-readelf` executable to decode firmware information (*xtensa-esp32-elf-readelf.exe* for example)
 - Project successfully built, same build version running on ESP MCU

-If you, for example, run the console on different system without build tools, you can still decode the backtraces.
-In this case you have to find correct decoding tools manually, which may be a bit complicated as there are multiple versions of the tools, each for specific target and ESP-IDF version.

 ----

 ## Notes

-- Tested on Ubuntu 20 with autodetect, IDF v4.4.1
+- Tested on Ubuntu 20 with autodetect and manual, IDF v4.4.1
 - Tested on Windows with manual tools selection, IDF tools v4.4.4
+- Backtrace decoding of of project build with *legacy make* not tested

 #### TODO:

-- Possible logical error with decoder autodisable when incorrect input file/s are selected
 - Add tooltips and/or link to this readme